 At first, we found the IceMule to be a bit challenging to use.
 While the top opens easily and quite wide, the material starts very stiff and is difficult to roll appropriately.
 The more we used it though, the more the material softened up, and we got used to how it works.
 As a roll-top bag, it's a bit odd to load and unload when it's open because the roll top makes the cooler so much deeper than it looks when it's closed.
 But the cooler is wide and has a pretty good sized capacity of 23L, making it fairly straightforward to fit everything we needed along with ice inside.

-This tall, roll-top design can't quite compete with the easy zippered, flip-top models we tested, like the Yeti Hopper series and Igloo Gizmo.
+This tall, roll-top design can't quite compete with the easy zippered, flip-top models we tested.
 However, it also will never need zipper lubricant for an overly sticky zipper, like many of those models do.
-Additionally, using air as an insulator means that when done with the IceMule Pro, you can roll it up and put it away.
+Additionally, using air as an insulator means that when done with the IceMule Pro, you can roll it up and put it away - a fairly unique feature among options we tested.
 It even comes with a handy security strap precisely for that purpose.
-And while we appreciate the ability of the bungee cord on the front, most the other options we tested have one or several pockets to store non-chilled items or other handy things like a bottle opener, silverware, or your keys.
+And while we appreciate the ability of the bungee cord on the front, most of the other options we tested have one or several pockets to store non-chilled items or other handy things like a bottle opener, silverware, or your keys.
 Having extra pockets like these would certainly make the IceMule even more pleasant to use.

 This aspect is where the IceMule shines.
 While we do our best to factor in the weight of each cooler only as it relates to its usable capacity, the IceMule is the best of both worlds.
-Not only does it have a large capacity that can fill with tons of heavy drinks in glass bottles (if you so desire), but it's also the most comfortable cooler to carry of any we reviewed.
-Even among the three backpack models we tested, the IceMule shines bright.
+Not only does it have a large capacity that can fill with tons of heavy drinks in glass bottles (if you so desire), but it's also one of the most comfortable coolers to carry of any we tested.
+Even among the numerous backpack models we tested, the IceMule shines brightly.

 This drybag-style cooler has the longest torso of all the backpack models we tested.
-Combined with that air insulation and a more flexible shape, the IceMule Pro is more rounded and more forgiving to carry up that summit.
+Combined with that air insulation and a more flexible shape, the IceMule Pro is quite rounded and more forgiving to carry up that summit.
 While the back panel provides a moderate amount of padding, covered in mesh to aid airflow, the shoulder straps are wide and soft and set far enough apart to fit most sizes of shoulders.
 For people with narrower shoulders, a sternum strap allows you to keep the shoulder straps exactly where you want them.
-In contrast, the Hydro Flask Unbound is thick and stiff, and traps heat against your back while also creating less comfortable edges that sit awkwardly on your lower back while you hike.
-The Igloo Gizmo is somewhere in between, with a softer shape and design, but an even shorter torso that emphasizes exactly where the bottom of the cooler rests on your back.
+In contrast, several of the other backpack models we tested have straps that are thick and stiff and trap heat against your back.
+Many also have shorter torsos with more rigid corners, which are far less comfortable against your back during a trek up a steep hill.

 The IceMule Pro is an excellent backpack cooler, and remains our Top Pick for Long Distance Carrying for the third year in a row.
 Its ability to hold a good amount of weight while remaining fairly comfortable to carry is unmatched by the competition.
 It features durable construction to last you a long time and without any zippers to get stuck, will never require zipper lubricant.
 Though it lacks additional pockets and we couldn't get it 100% leakproof, we continued to come back to this comfortable and handy cooler for all our long distance picnic destinations.